lightly-io/team-awareness-training/README.md

 You can also set up a Slack channel for the course where the group can bounce ideas, give feedback, motivate each others and ask for help.

 ## License
-This course is published under the [GNU GPL license](LICENSE).
-That basically means you are free to copy and update it as long as you publish your own stuff under the same license.
-Every fork makes me 10% happier.
+This course is published under the [Creative Commons license](LICENSE).
+You are free to copy it and use it for commercial purposes - as long as you publish your own work under the same license.

 Please don't be shy to do pull requests as well.
 This course should be constantly updated with new findings and ideas.